nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: trailing space on image URL handled incorrectly
 * updated: Gifsicle to version 1.93 and Pngquant to 2.17
 * removed: free binaries for SunOS, may use free cloud-based JPG compression instead

-= 6.6.0 =
-* added: AVIF support via Easy IO, enable on site management at ewww.io
-* added: sharpening setting to improve WP resizing via ImageMagick and WebP conversion
-* added: AVIF quality setting on Advanced tab
-* added: ability for Easy IO to get full-size path when using offloaded media
-* changed: JPG quality and WebP quality moved to Advanced tab
-* changed: allow .htaccess rules on Cloudways with notice about WebP Redirection toggle
-* fixed: front-end HTML parsers running within Bricks editor
-* fixed: Easy IO not finding scaled full-size for dynamic size generation
-* fixed: cover images not cropped properly by Easy IO
-* fixed: Easy IO URLs leaking into post editor with WP 6.0

-= 6.5.2 =
-* added: automatic optimization for Crop Thumbnails plugin
-* added: filters to adjust sharpening parameters for core WP (ImageMagick) image resizing
-* changed: Easy IO WebP quality can be defined separately from the JPG quality used for resizing operations
-* fixed: Picture WebP rewriting disabled on embeds
-* fixed: Lazy Load integration with WooCommerce Product Recommendations handling AJAX output incorrectly
-* fixed: PHP notice when checking for presence of mod_rewrite/mod_headers

-= 6.5.1 =
-* fixed: LQIP option not available on sub-domain multisite install unless Easy IO is active on site 1
-* fixed: API quota function doesn't handle expired status correctly

-= 6.5.0 =
-* added: Lazy Load and Easy IO support for multiple background images and mixing with gradients
-* changed: all Easy IO settings available to all plan levels
-* changed: Easy IO CDN image links constrained to 2560px, use EIO_PRESERVE_LINKED_IMAGES to override
-* fixed: database upgrade fails on MySQL 5.6
-* fixed: LQIP and SVG placeholder options not auto-loaded correctly
-* fixed: regression in legacy translation loader

 = Earlier versions =
 Please refer to the separate changelog.txt file.